AdaRoseCannon/webvr/index.md

 Now your headset is set up to make the most of VR in the web!!!

+Try that previous url again and you will see a cool demo, or try out any of the A-Frame demos.

+Now we have WebVR set up lets actually build something.

 > To enable webvr in GearVR open this URL in the WebVR browser
 >
 > # Picture of WebVR being enabled
 >
 > # internet://webvr-enable

-Try that previous url again and you will see a cool demo, or try out any of the A-Frame demos.

-Now we have WebVR set up lets actually build something.

-# Actually building something.
+# Actually building something

 The first thing a lot of people build is a 360 degree photo/video Viewer.